IMPULSE-255/node-red-contrib-snmp-trap-listener/README.md

 One can filter the received data by ip + netmask and/or by a community string.

+Forked and modified from https://github.com/ItsEcholot/node-red-contrib-snmp-trap-listener to pass incoming community through payload.

 Getting Started
 ---------------
 Navigate to the node-red installation directory and add the package via NPM.